RaspberryEmma/Model-Selection-Sim-Study/README.md

 The folders "data" and "plots" contain pre-computed results.

-The simulation can be run either in Jupyer Notebook (using the Jupyter R Kernel) with "Run_Sim.ipynb" or in RStudio with "Run_Sim.R".
+The simulation can be run from command line using the bash scripts "RUN_SIM.sh" and "RUN_RESULTS_ONLY.sh".

-The quest for knowledge continues, new developments ongoing!
+Still in development!